Southfield City Centre: Mission and purpose

-Evergreen Road Development
+Evergreen Road development

 On October 19, 2015, the City of Southfield formally completed the Evergreen Road Improvement.
 The project cost approximately $12 million, with $4.8 million in federal transportation funding for the road construction, and $450,000 from a Michigan Transportation Alternatives Program grant for the pedestrian amenities and stormwater mitigation features.
 The City's Water and Sewer Fund contributed $3.5 million, and the Major Street Fund contributed $700,000.
 The Metro Act Fund provided $1 million, the CCAB contributed $100,000 toward the pedestrian amenities, and the Local Improvement Revolving Fund contributed the remaining $1.5 million.

 Approximately 21,500 motorists travel this road daily.

 The project reconstructed a one-mile segment of Evergreen Road between 10 and 11 Mile Roads, reducing from six and seven-lane roads into a four-lane boulevard, and incorporating two roundabouts, one at Evergreen and Civic Center Drive (south roundabout) and one at Evergreen and the Municipal Campus driveway (north roundabout).

 Reconstruction included enhancements of landscaping, green infrastructure, irrigation, bollards, planters, LED street lighting, electrical outlets for holiday displays, benches, trash receptacles, bus shelters, mid-block crossings, way-finding signage, historic interpretive panels, shared-use pathways, and sidewalks.

 Storm water improvements included permeable pavers, bio-retention pond, native plant materials, acquisition of easement for 60-inch storm sewer to improve drainage, replacement of the City's 12-inch water main along the roadway.
 These improvements reduce storm water runoff by an estimated one-third, or 32,000 cubic feet, and filters the water before it reaches streams and other waterways.

 Hubbell, Roth & Clark, Inc. provided design and construction engineering services, and Michael J. Dul & Associates, Inc. provided landscape architecture services.
 Dan's Excavating, Inc. was the construction contractor.
 The project was given the tagline of "The Magnificent Mile" by City officials.

-Mid-Century Modern Architecture
+Mid-century modern architecture

 Southfield's city hall was built in 1964 as part of the wider Civic Center Campus, and was designed by Pirscher & Jarrett.
 The former Federal-Mogul Staff Office building was built in 1966 and designed by Louis A. Rossetti.
 The Southfield Municipal Campus was renamed the "Donald F. Fracassi Municipal Campus" in 2020 to honor the long-term former Mayor and Councilman Donald F. Fracassi.

 Both buildings are considered examples of the Mid-century modern movement.

 In 2020, the former Federal-Mogul building underwent planned renovation to remove the exterior concrete pillars.
 The renovations were done to accommodate the new tenant to the building, Marelli North America, a tier one automotive supplier.